sokooltools/RegistryJump/README.md

 SPECIAL NOTES:

-To make it easier to use - enclosing 'spaces', 'double-quotes', 'square brackets' and 'backslashes' are automatically trimmed from the string as well as whitespace surrounding the internal "\"s.
+To make it easier to use - all enclosing 'spaces', 'double-quotes', 'square brackets' and 'backslashes' are automatically trimmed from the string as well as any whitespace characters surrounding the internal quotation marks.

 	For example, all these work the same: